arllanos/science-api/README.md

 ## Provider Utilization and Payment Data

 ### Provision Medicare Provider Utilization and Payment csv file
-Download the [file](https://data.cms.gov/Medicare-Physician-Supplier/Medicare-Provider-Utilization-and-Payment-Data-Phy/fs4p-t5eq/data) and put it on directory of your choice.
+Download the data [file](https://data.cms.gov/Medicare-Physician-Supplier/Medicare-Provider-Utilization-and-Payment-Data-Phy/fs4p-t5eq/data) and put it on a directory of your choice.
 Then set the following variables accordingly:
 ```
 export CMS_DIR=<csv_directory>